arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

 -   Syntax

     ```
-    Bigint ceil(Double value)
+    BIGINT CEIL(DOUBLE value)
-    Bigint ceil(Decimal value)
+    BIGINT CEIL(DECIMAL value)
     ```

 -   Description

-    Rounds up value and returns the nearest integer.
+    This function rounds up value and returns the nearest integer.

--   Parameter
+-   Parameters

-    value: The value must be of the DOUBLE or DECIMAL type.
+    value: a value of the DOUBLE or DECIMAL type.
 If the input value is of the STRING or BIGINT type, it is implicitly converted to a value of the DOUBLE type before calculation.
 If the input value is of another data type, an error is returned.

 -   Return value